php-lsp

 - Linked editing for namespace/use alias edits.

-- Call hierarchy and type hierarchy.
+- Call hierarchy for functions, methods, constructors, incoming calls, and

 Refactoring And Editing